Sustainability in EMSA

-Students can engage in activities that focus on sustainability by participating in programs through the Sustainability Leadership Center (SLC).
-The SLC offers rich hands-on learning experiences that build leadership skills, form lasting friendships, and create change on campus and in the community.
+Students can engage in activities that focus on sustainability by participating in programs through the Student Sustainability Center (SSC).
+The SSC offers rich hands-on learning experiences that build leadership skills, form lasting friendships, and create change on campus and in the community.
 Check out their Sustainability Volunteer Program, EcoReps program, and Student Sustainability Leadership Council.

-Student Leaders for Service (SLS) offers opportunities for students to engage in service projects that focus on environmental and social justice.
-From Earth Week to the Martin Luther King, Jr. Day of Service, SLS is a great way to make friends.
+Student Community Engagementn Center (SCEC) offers opportunities for students to engage in service projects that focus on environmental and social justice.
+From Earth Week to the Martin Luther King, Jr. Day of Service, SCEC is a great way to make friends.
 Each spring, Alternative Spring Break sends students throughout the US to work with organizations like Habitat for Humanity, the San Francisco Food Bank, small farms, and many more organizations.

 PSU has a variety green student groups on campus, too.
 From food justice to bikes and water advocacy, there's something for everyone!

 Considering a career in sustainability, or just wondering how your goals fit in with the movement?
 Schedule a session with our sustainability-focused career counselor and check out the Careers in Sustainability video.